 - Cluster Seizures: another potentially fatal seizure.
 Multiple seizures in a short time span, with consciousness in between.

-There is a condition called Idiopathic Epilepsy where there is no known cause, and can possibly be genetic.
+There is a condition called Idiopathic Epilepsy with no known cause and can be genetic.

 Other causes may include: